Python-SIP/sip/doc/c_api.rst

 :mod:`sip` module.

-If you need to install a local copy of the :file:`sip.h` header file then you can do so with :program:`sip-header`.
+If you need to install a local copy of the :file:`sip.h` header file then you can do so with :program:`sip-module`.